Safeguarding children & young people policy

 The purpose of this policy is to set out the council’s approach to safeguarding children and promoting their welfare.
 It provides a strategic framework for the procedures which the council has adopted to ensure that we deliver on our commitment in a consistent way across the organisation.

-Our approach to safeguarding children links to our corporate priorities, which includes a commitment to maintain a safe and healthy community, to be achieved by
+Our approach to safeguarding children links to our corporate priorities, which includes ‘Run an effective council’ and ‘Together, create opportunities for our communities’ a to be achieved by

 The council has a set of core values.
 Our values demonstrate what is important to us in our dealings with residents, businesses, partners and employees.